Reporting

 Read more

-When considering data transfer measurements and CO2e equivalents, it's important to distinguish between footprint and reduction.
+When talking about emissions, it's important to distinguish between footprint and avoided impact.

 Read more about assumptions in our white paper.

-In evaluating CO2e reductions as a result of SeenThis technology, there's an assumption that data transfer technologies (including ours) can affect up to 30% of the internet value chain.
-Therefore, the maximum potential for CO2e reduction per 1 GB of data transfer is 0.30 kg (assuming the above-mentioned 1 kg CO2 per GB transfer rate).
+In evaluating the avoided impact in CO2e as a result of SeenThis technology, there's an assumption that data transfer technologies (including ours) can affect up to 30% of the internet value chain[1].
+Therefore, the maximum reduction potential per 1 GB of data transfer is 0.30 kg CO2e (assuming the above-mentioned 1 kg CO2e per GB transfer rate).
+This carbon key is then applied to the measured or estimated lower data transfer from the compared case, meaning that if the comparison results in 300 GB lower data transfer, the avoided CO2e would be 100 kg CO2e.